1- Which degree does the MSI program grant?

 4- Will the courses be taught in Portuguese?

 The courses in MSI will be taught in English, unless there are only Portuguese speaking students, in which case the Portuguese language will be used.
-In any case, a good level of English has to be shown.
+All materials, including slides, project descriptions, exams, etc, are in English.
+Therefore, a good level of English has to be shown.

 5- I have read at your web page that applicants are encouraged to apply as soon as possible.
 Does the date of application influence the admission process?